Brown County, Texas

-Brown County is a county in west-central Texas.
+Brown County is a county in central Texas.
 As of the 2020 census, the population was 38,095.
 Its county seat is Brownwood.
 The county was founded in 1856 and organized in 1858.
-It is named for Henry Stevenson Brown, a commander at the Battle of Velasco, an early conflict between Texians and Mexicans.
+It is named for Henry Stevenson Brown, a commander at the Battle of Velasco, an early conflict between Texans and Mexicans.
 The Brownwood, TX Micropolitan Statistical Area includes all of Brown County.